The Social Insurance Number (SIN) Code of Practice

 1.1 Background

-The SIN program began in 1964 to register people for Unemployment Insurance.
-Unemployment Insurance later became Employment Insurance (EI).
+Over time, it began to be used for other purposes.
 In 1965, the Canada Pension Plan (CPP) and the Quebec Pension Plan (QPP) began to use the SIN as a file number.
 In 1967, the SIN also became a file number for income tax.

+Today, the SIN is used in managing employment records, tax filings, and access to government programs.
+A SIN is required for most individuals who work in Canada, as well as those applying for government benefits and services.
 At Service Canada, we issue a SIN to a person for life.
 No one may use another person’s SIN as if it is their own.
-Safeguarding the privacy, security and integrity of the SIN is very important to help protect people, organizations, and the government against fraud and misuse.
+It is important to safeguard the integrity of the SIN to protect people, organizations, and the government against fraud and misuse.

 Section 2 – Information for SIN holders